icopy-site/awesome/docs/awesome/awesome-erlang.md

 ## Distributed Systems
  *Tools for stress/load testing, latency issues, etc. across microservices.*

- * [Typhoon](https://github.com/fogfish/typhoon) - Stress and load testing tool for distributed systems that simulates traffic from a test cluster toward a system-under-test (https://github.com/drobakowski/awesome-erlang/blob/master/SUT) and visualizes related latencies.
+ * [Typhoon](https://github.com/fogfish/typhoon) - Stress and load testing tool for distributed systems that simulates traffic from a test cluster toward a system-under-test (SUT) and visualizes related latencies.
 ## Code Analysis
 *Libraries and tools for analysing, parsing and manipulation codebases.*